 The message body is always the last child of root, and is identified by its parser name, for example XML or MRM.
+You can refer to, modify, and create message body data.

 The following topics describe how you can refer to, modify, and create message body data.
 The information provided here is domain independent.